 Compact fluorescent light bulbs use a fraction of the electricity and can lower your electric bill.
 They can last up to 15 – 20 times longer than a traditional light bulb.

 A microwave uses two-thirds less energy than a range.
 Microwave energy saver.

 Turn off all lights and electronics when not in use.Televisions, VCRs, radios, cable boxes, and video games use energy when they are off.

 Change furnace and A/C filter regularly.
 The dirty filter makes unit work harder using more energy.

 An alternative is to use a power strip.
 Plug them into a power strip and then turn-off the whole strip.

 Homes converted to solar and/or wind power reduce utility bills and reduces global warming.
 Westside Homes Conservation Tips.

 Insulated home keeps home warmer in winter.
 Keeps the heat out during the summer.

-Use low flow toilets, faucet and shower heads.
+Use low flow toilets, faucets, and showerheads.

 Remember to recycle.